zfit/zfit-physics/README.rst

  - `zfit-physics (only) <https://zfit-physics.readthedocs.io/en/latest/>`_

-Tools and models to extend `zfit <https://github.com/zfit/zfit>`_.
+Tools and models to extend `zfit <https://github.com/zfit/zfit>`_ with physics specific content.
+Feel free to add your models, tools, etc. to this package.

 The structure of this package is still in flow, so before opening any PR you may want to open an issue to discuss how your proposed functionality will fit into `zfit-physics`.

-It is currently under heavy development.
-Use it to test currently experimental features.
-It offers a similar structure are zfit and will in the future be simply integrated into the zfit namespace (given that zfit-physics is installed).

 What's new
 =============